Codebank-Pranav-Tej-Ch-Network/Software_Engineering_AppDev_Healthcare_project/README.md

 ## Key Features
 MyHealth comes packed with a range of features designed to cater to all aspects of a user's health journey:
-- **Seamless Authentication**
-  Secure and easy-to-use login and sign-up flow powered by Firebase Authentication.
+- **Seamless Authentication:** Secure and easy-to-use login and sign-up flow powered by Firebase Authentication.
-- **Personalized User Profiles**
-  A dedicated space for users to manage their personal information and preferences.
+- **Personalized User Profiles:** A dedicated space for users to manage their personal information and preferences.
-- **Healthset Wallet**
-  A safe digital wallet to upload, store, and manage images of medical documents like lab reports, test results, and prescriptions.
+- **Healthset Wallet:** A secure digital wallet to upload, store, and manage images of medical documents like lab reports, test results, and prescriptions.
 Never lose a report again!
-- **Blood Donation Platform**
-  A community-driven feature where users can register as willing blood donors.
+- **Blood Donation Platform:** A community-driven feature where users can register as willing blood donors.
 Those in need can easily view a list of potential donors nearby, bridging critical gaps in emergencies.
-- **Intelligent Medication Reminders**
-  A simple yet powerful reminder system to help users manage their medication schedules effectively with timely notifications.
+- **Intelligent Medication Reminders:** A simple yet powerful reminder system to help users manage their medication schedules effectively with timely notifications.
-- **Guided Diet & Exercise Plans**
-  An engaging list of animated cards showcasing various yoga poses and exercises with links to trusted external resources for detailed guidance.
+- **Guided Diet & Exercise Plans:** An engaging list of animated cards showcasing various yoga poses and exercises with links to trusted external resources for detailed guidance.
-- **Hyperlocal Medical Waste Reduction**
-  A peer-to-peer platform where users can list and sell medicines nearing expiry at custom prices, promoting the recycling of safe, unused medication and reducing waste.
+- **Hyperlocal Medical Waste Reduction:** A peer-to-peer platform where users can list and sell medicines nearing expiry at custom prices, promoting the recycling of safe, unused medication and reducing waste.
-- **AI-Powered Health Analysis**
-  Utilizing Google’s Gemini API, users upload test report images which are analyzed by AI/ML to provide simplified summaries, highlight potential symptoms, and suggest specialist consultations (e.g., Cardiologist, Endocrinologist).
+- **AI-Powered Health Analysis:** Utilizing Google’s Gemini API, users upload test report images which are analyzed by AI/ML to provide simplified summaries, highlight potential symptoms, and suggest specialist consultations (e.g., Cardiologist, Endocrinologist).

 ## Tech Stack
 This project is built using a modern, scalable, and cross-platform technology stack: